PinnacleAI/From-Scratch/README.md

 <ul>
-    <li>Ensure that your version implements at least 80% of the source functionality</li>
+    <li>Ensure that your version implements at least 80% of the original functionality</li>
     <li>Make your code as efficient as you can make it, and learn as you watch others make it more efficient than you can!</li>
     <li>Do not use any functionality from the module you are trying to implement from </li>
 </ul>